sumeetpalsingh/GERAS2017/HumanPancreas/TrainData/README.md

 train.data <- sparse2dataframe(file = "Enge_pRPM.rds"),

-where sparse2dataframe() is a function deposited in 'sourse' folder, Enge_pRPM.rds is the file storing the sparse matrix.
+where sparse2dataframe() is a function deposited in 'sourse' folder,
+<br>Enge_pRPM.rds is the file storing the sparse matrix.